-Non-teaching employees shall be assigned work in accordance with the positions for which they were hired.
+Library and non-teaching non-library members shall be assigned work in accordance with the positions for which they were hired.
 Their contract period may or may not coincide exactly with the academic year.

 Section 2.
 A member may be subject to corrective discipline for failure to carry out the responsibilities and/or meet the obligations of a professional member of the Western Oregon University academic community.
-This includes the expectation that members refrain from conduct that is proscribed in Appendix F (Healthy Workplace).
+This includes the expectation that members refrain from conduct that is proscribed in Article 26 (Healthy Workplace).

 Section 3.
 Counseling.
 Recognizing the importance of counseling in effective corrective discipline, the parties agree that counseling will take place before sanctions are imposed.
 Further, the parties agree that sanctions, when imposed, will progress from minor to severe for repeated failure to meet professional obligations.
-However, in some circumstances, actions or omissions, which have resulted or will result in irreparable harm to the academic community or members thereof, may require imposition of severe sanctions in the first instance.
+However, in some circumstances, actions, or omissions, which have resulted or will result in irreparable harm to the academic community or members thereof, may require imposition of severe sanctions in the first instance.

 Section 4.
 Disciplinary Sanctions.
+Member discipline will be issued only for just cause.
 Sanctions shall be limited to written reprimand, suspension with pay, suspension without pay, denial of salary increase, temporary reduction of salary and discharge.

 Section 5.
 Unexcused Absence.
-Although the effect of absence of teaching and/or research faculty members is difficult to measure, unauthorized or unjustified absence from class, research, counseling activities or other scheduled duties in excess of five (5) consecutive scheduled or regular work days is sufficient basis for withholding salary for the work days absent pending investigation and/or an acceptable explanation of the circumstances of the absence.
+Although the effect of unexcused absence of teaching and/or research faculty members is difficult to measure, unauthorized or unjustified absence from class, research, advising/mentoring, activities or other scheduled duties in excess of five (5) consecutive scheduled or regular work days is sufficient basis for withholding salary for the work days absent pending investigation and/or an acceptable explanation of the circumstances of the absence.